fsantanna/dceu/doc/manual.md

 The function `to-vector` receives an iterable value, and copies all of its values to a new vector, which is finally returned.
-Since the vector `ret` is allocated inside the function, it requires an explicit `move` be reattached to the caller scope.
+Since the vector `ret` is allocated inside the function, it requires an explicit `move` to reattach it to the caller scope.

 Note that values of the [basic types](#basic-types), such as numbers, have no assignment restrictions because they are copied as a whole.